Agile-Solutions-GB-Ltd/agileupbom/README.md

 # agileupbom

-Python 3.9+ project to assist with the management of pipeline bill-of-materials with the following features:
+Python 3.8+ project to manage AgileUP pipeline bill-of-materials with the following features:

 * Linux and Windows compatible project.
 * Defines BOM model.